lapprenti18/lapprenti18/README.md

 ### About me

 <p aling="left"><samp>I am a 22yo young student developer living in France.
 Currently 5th year EPITECH student :mortar_board:, I study backend & cloud environment.
 I am working as Assistant Teacher at <a href="https://www.epitech.eu" target="_blank">Epitech</a>.<br/><br/> Since I started to develop 6 years ago, I always enjoy learning new things/technologies/tricks :grinning:.
-I have been doing a lot of sport since I'm 6 years old :person_lifting_weights: :man_mountain_biking: :man_surfing:.
+I have been doing a lot of sport since I'm 6 years old :mountain_bicyclist: :surfer:.
 Programming is for me a therapy.
 Like, any kind of ideas or just wishes can be realized thanks to engineering and developing technologies.
 I wish to contribute one day to a project which will improve the human habits.</samp></p>

 ### Languages and Tools:
 <table border="0">